jlacko/RCzechia/joss-paper/paper.md

 # Statement of need
 No country specific spatial data package has been published on CRAN for the Czech Republic to date, creating a need that could be filled using global or regional packages only to a limited extent.

 While there there are open data resources available for researchers, mostly in the format of ESRI Shapefiles, these have a number of practical disadvantages.
 They have to be located and downloaded individually, and their users in R context face additional hurdles, such as conflicting Coordinate Reference Systems and character encodings.
-In addition some datasets are topologically invalid and many are too detailed for use by non GIS specialized audience.
+In addition some publicly available datasets are topologically invalid and many are too detailed for use by non GIS specialized audience.

 # Features
 The package provides two distinct sets of spatial objects: administrative areas, and natural objects.
-In addition API interface wrappingg functionality is provided for geocoding and reverse geocoding functions.
+In addition API interface wrapping is provided for geocoding and reverse geocoding functions.

 ### Administrative area polygons:

 * **republika**: borders of the Czech Republic as a polygon
 * **kraje**: 14 regions (NUTS3 areas) of the Czech Republic & Prague
 * **okresy**: 76 districts (LAU1 areas) of the Czech Republic + Prague (legally not *a district* but *the capital*)
-* **orp_polygony** 205 municipalities with extended powers (obce s rozšířenou působností) + Prague (legally not *a city* but *the capital*)
+* **orp_polygony** 205 municipalities with extended powers (obce s rozšířenou působností) + Prague (legally not *a commune* but *the capital*)
 * **obce_polygony**: 6.258 municipalities of the Czech Republic
 * **obce_body** the same as obce_polygony, but centroids instead of polygons
 * **casti**: primarily 57 city parts of Prague, but also of other cities with defined parts (Brno, Ostrava and other)